-Second Harvest Food Bank only collects information that is volunteered during the registration process or in any responses to specific information requests.
+Second Harvest of Silicon Valley only collects information that is volunteered during the registration process or in any responses to specific information requests.
 We need this information in order to provide services that you request and respect your preferred channels of communication.
 Examples of the information collected includes: information knowingly provided by you through online forms, surveys, email addresses, personal financial and/or demographic information, charitable contributions, telephone numbers, and addresses.
 We may also collect your IP address and information through the use of electronic ‘cookies.’
 However, we limit the use and collection of information about you to the extent necessary to administer our operations.

-Change in Policy:
+Change in policy